Rhubarb and balsamic baby back ribs

 - 100g maple syrup

-Toast the remaining half of coriander seeds, fennel seeds and black peppercorns in a hot, dry pan until fragrant.
-Allow to cool slightly then grind using a spice grinder or pestle and mortar.
+- Toast the remaining half of coriander seeds, fennel seeds and black peppercorns in a hot, dry pan until fragrant.
+Allow to cool slightly then grind using a spice grinder or mortar and pestle.

-Heat the BBQ, then place the ribs on a tray and sprinkle with the spice mix.
+- Heat your Charcoal or Gas BBQ, then place the ribs on a tray and sprinkle with the spice mix.
 Place on the grill and baste with the marinade as the ribs char, producing a lovely caramelised sticky glaze.